datasciencecampus/pygrams/README.md

 ### Force directed graph

 This output provides an interactive graph in the to be viewed in a web browser (you need to locally open the file ```outputs/fdg/index.html```).
 The graph shows connections between terms that are generally found in the same patent documents.
 The example wordcloud in the ```outputs/fdg``` folder was created using the Y02 classification on a 10,000 random sample of patents.

+### TF-IDF matrix

+Of use for further processing, the TF-IDF matrix can be output as a pickle file.
+This is stored in `outputs/tfidf/<data source>.pkl.bz2`, containing a list of three items:
+- TF-IDF sparse matrix
+- List of terms (column heading)
+- List of patent publication dates (row heading)

 ## How to install